AhlemBrinsi/Final-Studies-Project-Second-Part-Leveraging-Meteorological-Data-for-Agricultural-Risk-Prevention/README.md

-# Final Studies Project - Second Part: Agricultural Risk Prevention Dashboard
+# Final Studies Project - Second Part: Leveraging Meteorological Data for Agricultural Risk Prevention

 This repository contains the **second part of the Final Studies Project**, which focuses on developing a **demonstration dashboard for agricultural risk prevention**.
 The project integrates **weather forecasting machine learning models** with a user-friendly interface, showcasing how predictive analytics can support farming decisions.